Next.js Quick start guide

 }

-Now that the query is added, fetch the individual article by its slug.
-Fetch the article title and the article content.
+Now that the query is added, fetch the individual post by its slug.
+Fetch the title, the cover image and the post content.

-The Article content is stored in a Dynamic content field.
+The Post content is stored in a Dynamic content field.
 Check out the GraphQL docs for more details on how to fetch the data within this field.

-1. Open the app folder and create a new folder called [slug].
-Create a new page.js in this folder and add the code below to fetch an article by its slug and display the article details.
+2. Go to the the src/app folder and create a new folder called [slug].
+Create a new page.js in this folder and add the code below to fetch a specific blog post by its slug and display the post details.

 export const revalidate = 0;